 Bashkortostan

-Also simply known as Bashkiria, this republic is located between the Volga and the Ural mountains & is name after its inhabitants, the Bashkir people.
+Also simply known as Bashkiria, is a republic located between the Volga and the Ural mountains, and is named after its inhabitants, the Bashkir people.

 Bashkirs were originally nomads and are believed to have colonised the region in the 1th century !
 They ended up under the Golden Horde rules and then were part of the Khanat of Kazan until volontary submitting to the Russian Empire in the 16th century.
 Cossaks founded the city of Ufa, which is now the capital of Bashkiria.